Microsoft moves closer to completing $69 billion Activision takeover after court rebuffs regulators

 In a brief ruling, a three-judge panel on the 9th U.S. Circuit Court of Appeals concluded there were no grounds for issuing an order that would have prevented Microsoft from completing its nearly 18-month-old deal to take over the maker of popular video games such as Call of Duty.

-The Redmond, Washington, software maker is facing a $3 billion termination fee if deal isn't completed by Tuesday.
+The Redmond, Washington, software maker is facing a potential $3 billion termination fee if the deal isn't completed by Tuesday.

 “This brings us another step closer to the finish line in this marathon of global regulatory reviews,” Microsoft President Brad Smith said in a statement.